 Nusa Penida Island is Far Less Developed Than Bali

-The Nusa Islands have seen a fast growth mainly because of viral Instagram spots, but don’t worry they are still rugged and raw and perfect for those wanting to get a little off the beaten path.
-Just be aware that Nusa Penida is certainly not like Bali so don’t expect luxurious amenities.
-Finding a room with a hot shower is a bit of struggle and the roads can be exhausting on motorbikes.
+We were surprised by how undeveloped Nusa Penida was when we visited.
+However, it’s all quickly developing from an influx of tourists.
+The Nusa Islands have seen rapid growth, mainly because of viral Instagram spots, but don’t worry—they are still rugged and raw and perfect for those wanting to get a little off the beaten path.
+Just be aware that Nusa Penida is unlike Bali, so don’t expect luxurious amenities.
+Finding a room with a hot shower is a bit of a struggle, and the roads can be exhausting on motorbikes.

 Bring Items of Luxury with You to Nusa Penida

+I wasn’t sure what to expect from Nusa Penida, so I packed everything we could need for a three-day trip.
+Anything you need for traveling should be brought to the Nusas as you may be unable to find it there.
 This includes specialty medicine, electronics, and beauty products.
 There is a main part of town near the ferry harbor and Toyapakeh where you may be able to score a few odds and ends, but I wouldn’t risk it for anything of importance.

-Leave your Suitcase on Bali
+Leave your Suitcase in Bali

+If you are traveling with a suitcase, I recommend leaving it in Bali and traveling to Nusa Penida with a carry-on backpack or duffel bag.
+Trust me on this one.
+First, a suitcase is not ideal when dealing with boat transfers.
 Second, you’ll be able to move across dirt, sand, and gravel far faster and with less struggle with a backpack.
-Third – if you plan on renting a moped right when you get onto the island to get to your guesthouse you can ride with the bag on your back.
+Third – if you plan on renting a moped right when you get onto the island to get to your guesthouse, you can ride with the bag on your back.

 Get a Motorbike to Travel Around Nusa Penida